Planning Your Trip to Venice

 Train service to Venice is frequent.
 Just be sure that you're booked to Venice's Santa Lucia station, not the mainland station of Venezia-Mestre (unless you're intending to stay in Mestre and commute by train to the city center.)

 Major airlines connect London, Amsterdam, Frankfurt, and other European gateways to Venice's Marco Polo Airport.
 (Ryanair and several other budget airlilnes fly to Treviso.)
 The aerial view of the lagoon and nearby Dolomites is spectacular on a clear day, and the Alilaguna airport boat ride into the city is a great way to approach Venice for the first time.

-If you're planning your first trip to the city, start with Introducing Venice: an orientation for first-time visitors.
-Also see our Aerial Venice guide, which will help you get familiar with the city's layout before you leave home.
+If you're planning your first trip to the city, start with Introducing Venice: an orientation for first-time visitors and our Frequently Asked Questions (FAQ).

 Next, click the links in the table below or consult our Venice articles index.
 Be sure to read Top 11 Tourist Mistakes in Venice (and how to avoid them).